Drakken/Bignum10/README.md

 In this module, integer values are implemented as tuples containing a sign flag and a list of positive ints.
 Each int contains two smaller integers that are limited by a power of ten (10^4 for 32-bit ints).
-This format speeds up conversion to and from base-10 string representations but makes arithmetic painfully slow.
+This format speeds up conversion to and from base-10 string representations but makes arithmetic slow.